Krasko25/Obsidian-Sync/Archive/Tdiary.md

 - I managed to mostly catch up on my Synergy course;
 - I decided not to do any tricks to save my stacks (taking a bath and calling my granny), I think that it will be a good lesson for me;
 - I'm analyzing my mistakes.

+==February 21st, 2024==
+This day does not differ much from yesterday.